The Easy Way To Get A Chinese Student Visa

 The X2 visa is a single entry visa issued to those who will stay in China for less than 180 days.
 The duration of stay depends on the length of your study program.

-Although the regular visa processing time takes only about a week, it’s best to apply two to three months in advance, before your study program starts.
+Although the regular visa processing time takes only about a week, it’s best to apply 2 to 3 months before your study program starts.
 This will give you ample time to search for and purchase a cheaper flight ticket.
 Flight tickets tend to be more expensive when purchased close to the flight date.

 How Can I Obtain A Student Visa?